 Where to Stay: The Draftsman Charlottesville

 The Draftsman is located right in downtown Charlottesville, just five minutes from the Downtown Mall.
-They offer room types ranging from Signature Queens to Luxury Suites and all are pet-friendly.
+They offer room types ranging from Premiere Queens to Luxury Suites and all are pet-friendly.
 Make sure to book a mountain view room to watch the fall colors break over the nearby Blueridge Mountains.

 If you’re looking to elevate your seasonal beverage tastes beyond pumpkin spice, this is the city for you.
 Known for its coffee culture, you can’t go wrong ducking into any of the cafes that dot the city for an autumn pick-me-up while taking in the sites.
 The Washington Park Arboretum offers visitors the full color palette of the season with a wide range of deciduous trees, from dogwoods to Japanese Maples to towering oaks.
 Just two hours outside the city you’ll find a riot of fall color at Mount Rainier National Park, where you can leaf peep on horseback on a guided trail ride with Echo River Ranch.

 Hotel Sorrento is located in the heart of the city with easy access to its most famous attractions and, in line with the often spooky spirit of the season, its own resident ghost.
 But don’t worry— while most haunted hotels are chilling, you’ll find that this one is pretty chill.
 Alice Toklas, the inventor of the modern day “special” brownie, is said to roam the fourth floor.